AhmedNour26/digital-IC-design-portfolio/README.md

 ## Modules by Assignment

 Here is a comprehensive list of the Verilog modules I implemented across the diploma assignments.
-(Some names are descriptive/inferred from the assignment briefs, since the exact `module xyz` names were left to students.)

 ### Assignment 1
 - `comparator_4bit_range` — 4-bit comparator that outputs HIGH if input is >0010 and <1000